Medical School Letter of Intent vs. Letter of Interest in 2026

 How long should a medical school letter of intent or interest be?

 On the other hand, it’s important to take these letters seriously, because a disingenuous or lazy letter may damage your odds.
-To maximize your prospect, our Healthcare Internship Program and medical school admissions consulting services can assist you in your journey to medical school.
+To maximize your prospect, our Healthcare Internship Program and medical school admissions consulting services can assist you in building the clinical experience and professional guidance that make your application, and your letters, genuinely compelling.